Della Martin Postdoctoral Fellow

 Using high-throughput, quantitative assays, I first showed that Ae. aegypti heat-seeking behavior is activated by an increase in ambient carbon dioxide—a cue that signals a nearby host.
 I found that mutant mosquitoes lacking CO2 receptors do not heat-seek.
 Male Ae. aegypti, which don’t blood feed, also do not heat-seek.
 By doing experiments in a temperature-controlled chamber, I found that mosquitoes are exquisitely sensitive to thermal contrast, and are able to heat-seek in diverse ambient temperatures by seeking relative warmth and avoiding relative cool.

 Next, using genome-editing, I tested the roles of insect thermosensors, and found that the cation channel TRPA1 is required for tuning mosquito thermotaxis to stimuli resembling warm-blooded hosts.
 TRPA1 mutant mosquitoes fail to avoid high-temperature stimuli, and do not distinguish between thermal targets resembling hosts and those that are inappropriately hot.
-These results demonstrate that evolutionarily conserved thermosensors, conventionally used for thermoregulatory homeostasis, can be repurposed by blood-feeding arthropods to help recognize the thermal signatures of their hosts.
+These results demonstrate that evolutionarily conserved thermosensors, typically used for thermoregulatory homeostasis, can be repurposed by blood-feeding arthropods to help recognize the thermal signatures of their hosts.

 Ph.D.
 Biology, The Rockefeller University, 2016

 B.A.
 Neuroscience, Oberlin College, 2008